Time and Combat

 As stated above, escape maneuvers are only useful against grappling attacks already in play, and are based on one's Brawn.

-A black evasion ACT roll means one has bungled the attempt, and walked right into an attack.
+A black evasion ACTION roll indicates failure, and that one walked right into an attack.
 Even if the attacker would've otherwise missed, they have managed to somehow strike thanks to the failed evasion.
-A red evasion ACT means the attack is avoided, while a blue adds a +1 RS to the evader's next action against that foe, and a yellow ACT adds a +2 RS to whatever offensive action the evader takes against his or her foe.
+A red evasion ACTION means the attack is avoided, while a blue adds a +1 RS to the evader's next action against that foe, and a yellow ACTION adds a +2 RS to whatever offensive action the evader takes against his or her foe.

 An evasion can only be attempted against melee attacks, and then only against one opponent at a time.
 These include Bashing and Slashing attacks, as well as initial grappling attempts and any special attack powers or energy forms which are delivered on touch.